fkyeeb/H2O/tutorials/tutorial.md

   | 2 | 0 | 2 | 2 |
   | 3 | 4 | 0 | 0 |
   | ... |
--  `bp_summary_tree_numbered.tre` - Node number as node label, to correpond with `bp_data.tsv`.
+-  `bp_summary_tree_numbered.tre` - Node number as node label, to correspond with `bp_data.tsv`.
 The default tree is the summary tree used in `bp` analysis.
-If a summary tree with different branch length is provided with `-s`, then this corresponding tree with `bp_data.tsv` will be the provided tree.
+If a summary tree with different branch lengths is provided with `-s`, then this corresponding tree with `bp_data.tsv` will be the provided tree.
--  `gokstad_pie.tre` - The input tree for `gokstad` plotting, cannot be opened with any tree visualizing application, such as figtree.
+-  `gokstad_pie.tre` - The input tree for `gokstad` plotting cannot be opened with any tree visualizing application, such as figtree.
 Example usage with `gokstad`:
 ```console
 gokstad -s -d -b -pie gokstad_pie.tre -o gokstad.svg
 ```
+*Note that the root node is numbered as "0" and does not have any conflict result.*

 # 6. Extracting constraint tree - `h2o constraint`
 `h2o` removes a lot of data from phylogenomic datasets.
-Although it offers a topology with more support for relationships right after WGDs, it can lead to less support for more embedded and well-defined clades.
-To resolve this dilemma, we offer an option in `h2o` to extract the "wanted" relationships from a summary tree to use as constraint for phylogenetic analysis.
+Although it can lead to a topology with more support for relationships right after WGDs, it can lead to less support for more embedded clades.
+To resolve this dilemma, we offer an option in `h2o` to extract part of the topology from a summary tree to use as a constraint for phylogenetic analysis.

 ## 6.1 input
 This command requires a summary tree file and a list of nodes or tips to keep in the constraint tree.